• About Us

 What is Green Roofing?

-Green roofing, also known as eco-roofing or living roofing, involves the installation of vegetation and greenery on the roof of a building.
-This can include a variety of plants, such as grasses, flowers, and even small trees.
-Green roofs are designed to provide numerous benefits, both to the building itself and the environment as a whole.
+Green roofing, also known as eco-roofing or living roofing, involves the installation of a layer of vegetation on the roof of a building.
+This vegetation can include grasses, plants, flowers, and even small trees, creating a natural, green space on the roof.
+Green roofs can be installed on a wide range of buildings, from residential homes to commercial buildings, and offer a variety of benefits for both the building and the environment.

 Benefits of Green Roofing